mecachisenros/cf-civicrm/docs/processors.md

 ### Orders

-The CiviCRM Order processor is where you can connect everything into one contribution record, by mapping all line items into one order that will be recorded on in the Contribution entity.
+The CiviCRM Order processor is where you each Line Item Processor is connected into one order that then contribution record.

 ![CiviCRM Order Processor](./images/cfc-order-processor.png)